IDAES/idaes-pse/docs_rst/developer/devsw.rst

 Commit changes
 ~~~~~~~~~~~~~~
-The commands: git add, git status, and git checkoutmmit are all used in combination to
+The commands: git add, git status, and git commit are all used in combination to
 save a snapshot of a Git project's current state. [#f-stash]_.

 The *commit* command is the equivalent of "saving" your changes.
 But unlike editing